isec-greenwich/magpie/README.md

 - Currently there is exists many instances of redundant or "hacked" code for the proof-of-concept research this project is related to.
 This needs tidying or optimising

-Code bugs:
+Deployment specific code bugs:

 - Currently a bug in parser that causes first data stream window to skip in online MAGPIE prototype scripts
 - Bug with ZigBee Jackdaw hardware which creates CRC errors and then fails after ~5-10 mins of operations
-- Shell script for automated ZigBee Jackdaw interface configuration is unreliable and sometimes fails (resort to manual configuration for testing)
+- Shell script for automated ZigBee Jackdaw interface firmware configuration is unreliable and sometimes fails (resort to manual configuration for testing)

 Limitations (on Raspberry PI3 CPU):

-- Currently IP collection limited to TCP, as UDP traffic in parser is causing CPU saturation
-- Excessive TCP connections from browser sessions is causing CPU saturation, therefore filter out on specific IP addresses or hosts is required.
+- Excessive TCP connections from browser sessions (e.g., dynamic content loaded, tracking ads, etc.) is causing CPU saturation during parsing, therefore filter out on specific IP addresses or specifically hosts is required.